Why Does My Cat Love Treats?

 So if your kitty insists on some seafood, please take into consideration these grounds for moderation.

-And for more about these incredible animals, visit my blog post Learn About Cats
+For more about these incredible cats, visit my blog post Learn About Cats

 Joseph Marino